mvolkmann/blog/src/prolog.md

 Alternatively, pass a source file to the REPL when starting it.
 For example, `swipl demo.pl`

-After modifying source files that have already been loaded, enter `make.` to reload all of them.
+In SWI-Prolog, after modifying source files that have already been loaded, enter `make.` to reload all of them.

 To enter new facts and rules in a running session: